AshridgeTechnologies/elemento/stories/Backlog.md

 - Dependencies error while editing blows up editor
 - Select does not respond to alt-click to highlight
 - Escape quotes in Javascript string literals
+- Editor height styles allow property panel to be larger than container, so page scrolls up

 Stories